If you can use a quick spark to ignite your content reach and make your content work even better, then this post is for you!

 - using contrasting colors and consistent typesetting for easy viewing and flow

-- testing links and buttons to be sure all works properly
+- testing links and buttons to be sure all work properly

 - double-checking for typos, spelling, or grammar issues